ChloeL6/airflow-w1/README.md

 #### By Chloe (Yen Chi) Le

-#### This repo showcases working with datasets using Python, pandas, SQL, BigQuery and Looker Studio working as a team to develop an ETL pipeline.
+#### This repo is a project to schedule and monitor workflows using Airflow.

 <br>